haddocking/haddocking.github.io/software/haddock2.4/run.md

 </pre>

-For more information on using diffusion anisotropy as restraints for docking see also the [cryoEM restraints](/software/haddock2.4/cryoEM) section of the online HADDOCK manual.
+For more information on using a cryo-EM map as restraints for docking see also the [cryoEM restraints](/software/haddock2.4/cryoEM) section of the online HADDOCK manual.
 Their implementation and use in HADDOCK is described in:

 * M.E.
 Trellet, G. van Zundert and A.M.J.J.
 Bonvin.
 [Protein-protein modelling using cryo-EM restraints](https://dx.doi.org/10.1007/978-1-0716-0270-6_11){:target="_blank"}.
 In:  _Structural Bioinformatics.
 Methods in Molecular Biology_, vol 2112.
 Humana, New York, NY, (2020).
 A preprint is available [here](http://arxiv.org/abs/2005.00435){:target="_blank"}.